Meet the Steering Committee

 Email: edcampmetrodc [at] gmail.com

 Chip has been involved in school libraries with a focus on educational technology and innovation for 15 years.
 He is the Director of Library Services and Technology Integration for Capital City Public Charter School.
 In this role he administers the library media, instructional technology services, and personalized learning initiative for all students, instructional staff, and administration.
 He has an M.A. in Library Science from the University of Maryland, College Park, and a Certificate in Educational Technology Leadership program from George Washington University.
-He was a 2016 Citybridge Education Innovation Fellow, co-founder of edcamp MetroDC, and led a winning team of the national 2016 CTE Makeover Challenge to design a makerspace in his school.
+He was a 2016 Citybridge Education Innovation Fellow, co-founder of edcamp MetroDC, led a winning team of the national 2016 CTE Makeover Challenge to design a makerspace in his school, and is a Google Certified Innovator, part of the LAX18 cohort.

 Matthew Frattali has been teaching for almost twenty years, currently at Lowell School in Washington, DC, where he is the middle school academic technologist.
 He is especially interested in project based learning and examples of student work can be seen at mattfrat.com.
 He’s an Edcamp junkie and has attended over 30, and he is the founder of the asynchronous video chat vedchat.com.

 Maris Hawkins is a Middle School and Upper School Spanish teacher at Bullis School.
 She has a BA in Spanish and art history and a MT in Teaching Foreign Language from the University of Virginia.
 She is interested in proficiency based foreign language teaching.
 She taught Spanish in high school in Vista, California, and she taught Spanish in Norfolk Academy’s Lower School in Norfolk, Virginia.
 She has presented at VAIS Technology conference and has talked about arts integration in the classroom through the Kennedy’s Center VSA program.
 In addition, she has presented about technology tools to use in a proficiency based foreign language classroom at NECTFL and GWATFL.
 Maris is excited to continue her professional development at EdCamp MetroDC!